-If the virtual currency is only obtained by purchasing it in a real-world transaction then the storefront and any inducements to purchase items 1 with that currency will be considered advertising for the purposes of the CAP Code.
-This is because the purpose of the virtual currency is to enable players to exchange it for in-game items, and the decision to spend it is fundamentally a decision to spend real money.
-However, if that virtual currency can be earned in the game, then it is considered an ingame resource in its own right, regardless of whether players can also pay to 'top up'.
-In this case, it is no longer a direct substitution for real money and any inducement to or presentation of purchase with the virtual currency would not be considered advertising.
+If the virtual currency is only obtained by purchasing it in a real-world transaction then the storefront and any inducements to purchase items will be considered to be advertising for the purposes of the CAP Code.
+This is because the virtual currency is acting as a direct proxy for real money, and the decision to spend it is fundamentally a decision to spend real money.
+However, if that virtual currency can be earned in the game, then it is considered to be an in-game resource in its own right, regardless of whether players can also pay to 'top up'.
+In this case, it is no longer a direct substitution for real money and any inducement to or presentation of purchase with the virtual currency would not be considered to be advertising.